RC2: Remain Connected to Robinson Center, Winter 2018

 Farewell Guthrie Annex 2: Write on the Walls Party

-After 40 years of residing in the beloved Guthrie Annex 2, the Robinson Center will be relocating to a newly renovated Guggenheim Annex!
-To bid a memorable farewell to an incredibly memorable place, we are hosting a Write on the Walls party where everyone in the RC community can, well, write all over the walls (inside) of the building.
-This is a chance for alumni to revisit old memories and old friends, and for the RC community as a whole to get excited for the memories and memeories ahead.
-The party will be held at Guthrie Annex 2 on Friday, December 15th, 2017 from 12:00PM – 2:00PM.
+After 40 years of residing in the beloved Guthrie Annex 2, the Robinson Center recently relocated to a newly renovated Guggenheim Annex!
+To bid a memorable farewell to an incredibly memorable place, we hosted a Write on the Walls party where everyone in the RC community can write all over the inside walls of the building.
+Alumni to revisited old memories and old friends, and RC community as a whole to got excited for the memories ahead.
+The party was held at Guthrie Annex 2 on Friday, December 15th, 2017.

 Commemorative T-shirts will be available to RC Alumni for $15.
 If you are able to join us celebrate Guthrie Annex 2 the write way, please RSVP here so we have enough delicious food for everyone!